How to Write a Self-Help Book Conclusion

 So many authors get tripped up.
 Don’t know what to write or how to end a self-help book?

-Here are 6 can’t-miss author tips for self-help book conclusions.
+Here are 6 can’t-miss author tips on how to write self-help book conclusions.

 The conclusion to your book needs to leave readers feeling transformed, empowered to continue (or maintain) their success, and part of a community.